Sabrinas Organizing

 Tub or Shower - The next area to clean often in a dorm room is the tub or shower.
 Using a shower cleaning daily will maintain the space but cleaning it at least once a week with a disinfectant cleaner.
 I prefer the foaming ones.

-Floors - Usually, there aren't rugs (Affiliate Link) on the floors in dorms, but if you do have area rugs (Affiliate Link), be sure to shake them into a trash can (Affiliate Link) to get rid of the dust.
+Floors - Typically, there are no rugs (affiliate link) on the floors in dorms.
+However, if you do have area rugs (affiliate link), be sure to shake them into a trash can (affiliate link) to remove the dust.
 If you really want to shake it out, ask your RA if you can shake it outside the building and where to do that.

 Cleaning the floors can be done using Swifter wet pads or another all-purpose floor cleaner.

-REMINDER: always clean your hands after you return to the dorm from outside BEFORE you do anything else.
-Remember to wash your hands for 20 seconds before, during, and after you prep food to help minimize germs.
+REMINDER: Always clean your hands after returning to the dorm from outside, before doing anything else.
+Remember to wash your hands for 20 seconds before, during, and after preparing food to help minimize the spread of germs.

 I hope this post helps you keep your dorm clean and reduce the germs in your new home.
 Please leave a comment with any questions you may have about your cleaning routine.